Kids Bike Size Guide

 A quality 12″ wheeled bike may still achieve low seat positions, but the bigger wheel avoids speed wobbles.

-If the child is a beginner, then a 2-in-1 bike is perfect as you get the benefit of learning in balance mode before converting to a bike with pedals.
+If the child is a beginner, then a convertible bike is perfect as you get the benefit of learning in balance mode before it magically transforms into a bike with pedals.

 Tyres play a crucial role in the performance and comfort level of a bike

 The type of tyres will determine the smoothness of the ride and the traction achieved on various surfaces.
 There are four types of tyres used.
 These include foam, air, plastic, and rubber tyres.

 Pneumatic tyres give the most cushioning and traction and are considered the best all-around solution.
 Foam tyres are cheaper, lighter and generally puncture-proof.
 However, they lack traction, something we have witnessed firsthand in off-road riding.
 Rubber tyres are pretty solid, puncture-proof, and have better traction than foam tyres which aren’t comfortable over rough terrain.
 Plastic or EVA polymer is the lightest but lowest quality and typically only lasts a year.
 However, 12-inch pneumatics will offer longevity, far longer than a plastic 10″ wheel.

 All Kidvelo Bikes come with Alloy rims and pneumatic tyres, perfect for any terrain riding.
 Fitted with Schrader Valves, ( same as a car tyre) with a relatively smooth tread pattern to give the best combination of grip and low resistance roll.
 Our performance wheels are strong and very light.

 Balance bikes work by using feet, safely placed on the ground, to move the bike along and to stop.
 There is a tendency when buying anything, to think that more features offer better value.
 When choosing the best balance bike for young children, the easier the bike is to use, the more successful they will be.